 We leave the shelter of the yurt (it would have been an awesome place to stay, but town tomorrow, etc.) and hike along a ridgeline as the sun begins to set.
 Appa is in no way keen on making it to the road and as darkness falls he stops to set up his tent.
 I continue with Moist for another hour before making it to the road well after dark.

-Getting into town now wouldn’t make any sense since I’m not one to pay for a hotel room that I cannot use from check in until check out.
-Also, the chances of me and Moist getting picked up in the dark in the mountains is undeniably slim.
-There’s already another tent here, but it’s a bit too far for us to tell who it is (because by this point in the trail you can recognize people based not only on their clothing, footprints, and smells, but their tents as well).
+Getting into town now wouldn’t make any sense since I’m not one to pay for a hotel room that I cannot use from check-in until check-out.
+Also, the chances of me and Moist getting picked up in the dark in the mountains are undeniably slim.
+There’s already another tent here, but it’s a bit too far for us to tell who it is (because by this point in the trail, you can recognize people based not only on their clothing, footprints, and smells, but also their tents as well).

 Guess we’ll have to find out in the morning.